Tell us about a project you worked on you are especially proud of and why. What was your role?

 How would you describe your style?

 I can play any style yo!
 But I tend to like thoughtful, compositional soloing and melodies.
+My style is very mellow whereas someone like Tina Guo's sound is very intense.

 Which artist would you like to work with and why?